cardano-foundation/CIPs/CIP-0043/README.md

 functionality or affect any other builtins.
 Likewise, at levels above Plutus Core (such as `PlutusTx`), no existing functionality should be affected.

-On-chain, this requires a hard fork: the upcoming July hardfork [already takes this feature into account](https://www.youtube.com/watch?v=B0tojqvMgB0&t=1148s).
+On-chain, this requires a hard fork.

 ## Path to Active